Feeding Children in Need

 Kids who receive weekend food are healthier and come to school ready to learn.
 Launching in 2011, Healthy Packs has received wide support from our community and now feeds 400 children in seven Scottsdale primary schools each weekend during the school year.

-During 2017, 6,470 children in Scottsdale schools qualified for the national school lunch program and received free or reduced-price breakfast and lunch.
-School breakfast and lunch are the only meals some kids eat regularly.
-Some of these children have little or no food to eat on weekends.
-Healthy Packs helps fill in the gaps.
+In 2021, all students receive free lunch regardless of economic status!
+However, school breakfast and lunch are the only meals some kids eat regularly meaning these children have little or no food to eat on weekends.
+Healthy Packs helps fill that gap.

 How it Works

-Teacher, counselors, nurses and other school staff at participating elementary and K-8 schools identify the children in need of weekend food.
+Teachers, community specialists, counselors, nurses and other school staff at participating elementary and K-8 schools identify the children in need of weekend food.
 Healthy Packs provides bags of nonperishable nutritious food for each child to take home and eat on the weekend when school meals are not available.
-On Friday’s, the Healthy Packs are discreetly placed in the children’s backpacks by their teachers.
+On Fridays, the Healthy Packs are discreetly placed in the children’s backpacks by their teachers.

 Healthy Packs is operated by Scottsdale Community Partners with support from the City of Scottsdale’s Human Services department and the Scottsdale Unified School District.

 Healthy Packs is also supported by a volunteer committee that coordinates fundraising and helps with weekly food packing.
 Click here if you would like more information about our committee and volunteer opportunities.

 Healthy Packs is supported by donations from faith-based, civic, leadership, and parent organizations and from businesses and individuals.
 There are no state or federal funds available for weekend backpack food programs.